IBMStreams/sample.edge-app-control/README.md

 * Clone this repository or download the source archive.

-* The VSCode tool needs to setup for use.
+* The VSCode tool needs to be setup for use.
     1. Install and setup VS Code.
 See the "Installation and setup" section of this reference:
 <http://ibmstreams.github.io/streamsx.documentation/docs/spl/quick-start/qs-1b/>
     1. Follow instructions in the "Add a Streams instance" section